genepattern/NMFClustering/README.md

-# ExampleModule
+# NMFClustering

-This is an example GenePattern module written in Python 3.
-It has its own module-specific Docker image, based on the GenePattern Python 3 image.
-This module specific image contains the source files for better reproducibility and portability.
-It can be used as a template for future modules.
+This is a re-implementation of the NMFConsensus module that runs on GPU accelerated nodes on the San Diego Super Computer Center's Expanse system.
+It may be viable on other GPU environments but it has not been tested for portability and there are not immediate plans to do so.